MQ-FOAR705/SophieWallace_POC_Contents/README.md

 # Background:

 This repository contains the Proof of Concept (POC) Implementation task for FOAR705.
-This POC contains a workflow to export photos from an iPhone into Tropy with additional metadata.
-This aims to demonstrate a more streamlined process for qualitative researchers in the field who want their photo data to be more organised, managed and stored efficiently.
+This POC contains a workflow to export photos from Mac's default photo application into Tropy with additional metadata.
+This aims to demonstrate a more streamlined process for qualitative researchers in the field who want their photographic data to be more organised, detailed, managed and stored efficiently.

 # Outline: